yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

   - Relationships between classes should also be shown.
 Show the instance-level (association, composition) and class-level relationships (generalization, realization) where appropriate.
   - Allow a developer who hasn't seen your code base before to let them have a high-level understanding of your software.

   Save your diagram as `class-diagram.png` and include it in the root directory of your problem set repository.
-If you would like to add more diagrams that you find helpful, feel free to add them in, and make indicate it inside `design.txt`. **(10 points)**
+If you would like to add more diagrams that you find helpful in allowing others to understand your code architecture, feel free to add them in, and make indicate it inside `design.txt`. **(10 points)**

 2. Explain why you decided on your chosen design over alternative designs. **(5 points)**